Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 #### Imagery

 The images featured on this site are of popular landmarks and visitor attractions within Northern Ireland.
 These images are from various different Northern Ireland tourism sites.
 Links to these sites can be found in the [credits](#credits) section at the end of this document.
 These images have been used as background images for the main content section on each page.
 Each page/section features a different image.

-I've also included a site logo and favicon which is a vector image of an open mouth
+I've also included a site logo and favicon which is a vector image of an open mouth to fit with the name of the site.

 #### Wireframes